Davidutro/MakerDAOSaiContractAudit/audit/README.md

 ## Summary

 [MakerDAO](https://makerdao.com/)'s Sai stable currency is currently in use on the Ethereum mainnet, with a USD 50 million cap on the amount of Sai currency on issue.
+This cap was raised to USD 100 million on Jun 30 2018 in transaction [0x9da57d15](https://etherscan.io/tx/0x9da57d15a59eba4bc130e5bf4044990636cf65fed9494a30a2765b522a20d960).

-Bok Consulting Pty Ltd was commissioned to perform an audit on the Ethereum smart contracts deployed for MakerDAO's Sai stable currency before this cap is raised.
+Bok Consulting Pty Ltd was commissioned to perform an audit on MakerDAO's Sai Ethereum smart contracts.

 An audit of MakerDAO's deployed contract has been conducted and no potential vulnerabilities have been identified in the smart contracts.